geocarlos/angular-i18n-target-tagger/README.md

 This will generated a file named `messages.pt.xlf`.

 Once you have your translation file with the target tags, you may use an application such as [OmegaT](https://omegat.org/) to translate the text within the target tags.

-I have done it so that the text from the source tag is repeated in the target tag.